Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==
+= 2.0.0 =
+* Improvement: WP and PHP version checks integrated with WP Core.

 = 1.3.5 =
 * Fix: Fixed timezone issue where there would be a mismatch between the selected date in the datepicker and the date shown up top.
 * Fix: Fixed issue where referreres would not show up when Czech language was selected.